Soarin': Soaring Over the Horizon, Soarin' Around the World, and Soaring: Fantastic Flight

 Soarin' Around the World and Soaring Over the Horizon received a new score by Bruce Broughton, heavily based on Goldsmith's original score, and performed by the London Studio Orchestra.

-All versions (except the Disney California version & Shanghai Disneyland version) have their home park flyover set as the grand finale.
+With the exception of Shanghai Disneyland, the final scene in all versions of Soarin' Around the World is the resort at which the ride is based; Shanghai Disneyland's does not include a resort flyover because the park was under construction during filming.